Lack of Actual or Constructive Notice Defense

 - Negligent Inspection Routines: Businesses, such as restaurants and retail stores, must make all reasonable efforts to maintain safe conditions for patrons.
 This duty requires owners to routinely inspect their stores for dangerous conditions that may appear without warning.
 When accidents, such as slip and falls, occur, we can often show constructive knowledge based on the inspection records.
 If inspections were overlooked, our seasoned lawyers could demonstrate negligence based upon lack of adequate maintenance.

 When you call the Dietrich Law Firm P.C. team, we will vigilantly investigate your case and determine the property owner’s level of knowledge regarding the dangerous condition.
 We are often able to demonstrate that the landowner either knew or had reason to know about the condition but failed to take sufficient measures to remedy it.
 Our highly experienced lawyers have a long history of obtaining justice for victims of devastating accidents and know how to defeat lack of notice defenses.
 Allow our elite premises liability lawyers to expose the property owner’s actual or constructive knowledge.
-The Dietrich Law Firm P.C., distinguished as a Best Law Firm of America, is determined, disciplined, and dedicated to obtaining the best possible results for those injured in accidents in Buffalo, New York; Rochester, New York; Niagara Falls, New York; throughout New York State and beyond.
-Call Jed Dietrich, Esq., recognized as an Attorney and Practice Magazine’s Top 10 Personal Injury Attorney, and his best of the best team today at (716) 839-3939 so that we can help you!
+The Dietrich Law Firm P.C. is determined, disciplined, and dedicated to obtaining the best possible results for those injured in accidents in Buffalo, New York; Rochester, New York; Niagara Falls, New York; throughout New York State and beyond.
+Call Jed Dietrich, Esq. and his best of the best team today at (716) 839-3939 so that we can help you!